brunoluiz/grammarly-markdown-extension/README.md

     3. Click on `Load unpacked extension`
     4. Select the `build` folder.

 It uses the [chrome-extension-webpack-boilerplate](https://github.com/samuelsimoes/chrome-extension-webpack-boilerplate).
 It will run a webpack server, with hotreload, for your JS.
-Follow the instructions